How much is your Lake St. Clair Waterfront Home worth?

 Chesterfield Township sits on the northern edge of Lake St. Clair, where the lake opens into Anchor Bay — one of the most beloved boating destinations on the water.
 The atmosphere here shifts noticeably from the dense canal neighborhoods further south: lots are larger, the pace is slower, and the sense of seclusion is real.

-Point Lakeview Drive is one of Chesterfield's most storied addresses — a direct lakefront enclave with roots going back to the early 20th century.
-One of the most architecturally significant waterfront properties in all of Southeast Michigan sits here: a historic English Tudor estate originally built for a Hudson Motor Company executive, with 143 feet of Lake St. Clair frontage.
-Properties like this define what makes Chesterfield's waterfront so compelling.
+Pointe Lakeview Drive is one of Chesterfield’s most storied addresses — a direct lakefront enclave with roots going back to the early 20th century.
+Properties here define what makes Chesterfield’s waterfront so compelling.

 Anchor Bay is the other major draw — an expansive, sheltered bay that provides exceptional boating and fishing access to open water.
 Canal homes surrounding Anchor Bay offer direct access to some of the best walleye and muskie fishing on the Great Lakes system, and the community has a laid-back, water-first culture that serious boaters find irresistible.